A professor keeps improving his PhD thesis for the rest of his career.

-The connection between the standard Higgs boson and the gauge bosons is established by comparing their squares, which are both scalars.
+Consequently, the connection between the standard Higgs boson and the gauge bosons is established by comparing pairs (which are both scalars).
 This concept produces a formula for the mass of the Higgs boson.
 It becomes simply half of its VEV.
 The latter can be obtained experimentally from the measured value of Fermi's coupling constant GF.
 The result matches the observed Higgs mass within 2% , the accuracy expected for the "tree-level" approximation used in this work.
 The standard model, as well as other Higgs models are not able to explain the Higgs mass.
-That's why it took so long to find the Higgs boson within the wide mass range allowed by theoretical constraints.
-The new model also allows the parameters of the Higgs potential to be calculated from the fundamental self-interactions of the gauge bosons, thereby providing additional tests.
-Such a program would require an expert in writing the sophisticated computer programs required for calculating quadratic and quartic self interactions of the W and Z gauge bosons.
+That's why it took so long to find the Higgs boson.
+The new Higgs model also allows the Higgs potential to be calculated from the fundamental self-interactions of the gauge bosons.
+That provides additional tests, but such a program still needs to be implemented.
+It would require an expert in writing sophisticated computer programs for calculating quadratic and quartic self interactions of the W and Z bosons.

 As it stands, this model can serve as testbed for replacing the artificial Higgs potential by fundamental gauge interactions.
 Before using it as alternative to the standard model, one will have to incorporate fermions into the model.
 To get started, one could use the Higgs-fermion interaction of the standard model, but there might be more elegant options that avoid introducing all the fermion masses as adjustable parameters.
 As long as the Higgs-fermion interaction remains an open question, one can try to construct an empirical Higgs potential from observables, such as the masses of the gauge bosons and Fermi's coupling constant.
 As shown in the first publication below, this is indeed possible.
 Since the Higgs boson consists of the W and Z gauge bosons, the Higgs potential can be plotted as a function of the the scalar products WW and ZZ, as shown in the figure.
 There are two topologically distinct cases, with the minimum occuring either along a line or at a point.